react-boilerplate/react-boilerplate/docs/general/introduction.md

 ### Redux Saga:
 If your application is going to interact with some back-end application for data, we recommend using redux saga for side effect management.
 Too much of jargon?
 Let's simplify.

 Imagine that your application is fetching data in json format from a back-end.
-For a every API call, ideally you should define at least three kinds of [action creators](http://redux.js.org/docs/basics/Actions.html):
+For every API call, ideally you should define at least three kinds of [action creators](http://redux.js.org/docs/basics/Actions.html):

 1. `API_REQUEST`: Upon dispatching this, your application should show a spinner to let the user know that something's happening.
 2. `API_SUCCESS`: Upon dispatching this, your application should show the data to the user.